-E finance for Financial and digital Investments
+E finance for Digital and Financial Investments

-- The company was established in the name of Raya for Technology of Operating Financial Institutions Company, and the name has been modified to the Operating Technology of Financial Institutions E-Finance Company-S.A.E- an Egyptian joint stock company Giza Commercial Registry No. 15026 on 08/06/2005 in accordance with the provisions of Law No. 8 of 1997 Law of Guarantees And investment incentives, as amended by Law No. 72 of 2017 and Law No. 159 of 1981 and its excutive regulations. - Then the name was changed to E-finance for technology solutions company an Egyptian joint stock company on 24/12/2020. - Then the name was changed to E-Finance for financial and daigital investments-an Egyptian joint stock company on 29/03/2021. - The duration of the company is twenty-five years, starting from the date of registration in the commercial register. - The company's headquarters: Building No. A3B 82 Smart Village Kilo 28 Cairo-Alexandria Desert Road Giza.
+- The company was established in the name of Raya for Technology of Operating Financial Institutions Company, and the name has been modified to the Operating Technology of Financial Institutions E-Finance Company-S.A.E- an Egyptian joint stock company Giza Commercial Registry No. 15026 on 08/06/2005 in accordance with the provisions of Law No. 8 of 1997 Law of Guarantees And investment incentives, as amended by Law No. 72 of 2017 and Law No. 159 of 1981 and its excutive regulations. - Then the name was changed to E-Finance for Technology Solutions an Egyptian joint stock company on 24/12/2020. - Then the name was changed to E-Finance for digital and financial investments-an Egyptian joint stock company on 29/03/2021. - The duration of the company is twenty-five years, starting from the date of registration in the commercial register. - The company's headquarters: Building No. A3B 82 Smart Village Kilo 28 Cairo-Alexandria Desert Road Giza.